Steven E. de Souza

-Steven Edward de Souza (born November 17, 1947) is an American screenwriter, producer and director of film and television.
-He is known for writing several high-profile action films of the 1980s and '90s, notably 48 Hrs., Commando, The Running Man, Die Hard, Die Hard 2, Hudson Hawk, Knock Off and Judge Dredd.
+Steven Edward de Souza (born November 17, 1947) is an American writer, director, and producer.
+He is known for writing several high-profile action films of the 1980s and 1990s, notably 48 Hrs., Commando, The Running Man, Die Hard, Die Hard 2, Hudson Hawk, Knock Off, and Judge Dredd.

 Early life

 De Souza was born in Philadelphia, Pennsylvania on 1947, the son of a Jamaican father, H. Walton Henriques de Souza, and Evelyn (née Green).
-His father owned a real estate company.
+His father, a Sephardic Jew, owned a real estate company.
 He attended Pennsylvania State University, where he was a student of science fiction author Philip Klass (better known by his pseudonym William Tenn).